Maplin have discontinued the electricity monitor used here. Indeed, Maplin themselves have been discontinued. ☹️

 I have a couple of these spare that I got for a bargain price when they were heavily discounted.
 If you are in the UK and would like one then get in touch.
 The absolute values aren’t terribly accurate (you need to sample voltage for this) but they are useful for showing relative electricity consumption and when you use most during the day.

 This is ideal for seeing if you will save money with smart meter time-of-use billing, such as the innovative agile tariff from Octopus Energy (e.g. with the comparison tool I built).
 If you’d like to switch to them then use this referral link to get £50 off.

 FIFTH UPDATE: I’ve added a new script (

 maplin2emoncms.py) to the repo which you can use to push the data to OpenEnergyMonitor emoncms.

 FOURTH UPDATE: Here’s the video from my talk at the HN London meetup:

-THIRD UPDATE: I gave a talk on this project at HN London.
-Here are the slides:
+THIRD UPDATE: I gave a talk on this at HN London.
+Here are my slides: